arvidl/ibs-brain/README.md

-# Brain morphometry and cognition as predictors of irritable bowel syndrome
+# Brain morphometry and cognition as predictors of IBS

 INITIATED: [Arvid Lundervold](https://www.uib.no/en/persons/Arvid.Lundervold), 2024-10-21